 29245 Cliffside Dr, Malibu, CA 90265

 Point Dume State Beach encompasses two of the most unfrequented beaches in Malibu.
 Crescent-shaped Big Dume Beach or Dume Cove Beach is the main feature here.
 To access the place, you need to hike across a small bluff-top natural preserve and descend steep staircase.
-Little Dume Beach sits in the east of Big Dume Beach.
-Both of Point Dume State Beaches boast beautiful tide pools.
-Additionally, due to high vantage point, this Malibu area offers great opportunities to watch gray whale during their migration from February until April.
+Little Dume Beach sits to the east of Big Dume Beach.
+Both of Point Dume State Beaches in Malibu boast beautiful tide pools.
+Additionally, due to high vantage point, this Malibu area offers great opportunities to watch gray whale during their migration from February to April.

 7103 Westward Beach Road, Malibu, CA 90265